jonas-schmitt/sc2-optimizer/README.md

 # sc2-optimizer

 ## Building
-Requirements: gcc >= 5.1.0 (or any other compiler that fully supports the C++11-standard), OpenMP, MPI
+Requirements: gcc >= 5.1.0 (other compilers are currently untested), OpenMP, MPI
 Additional requirements for the visualization: python-matplotlib, ffmpeg

 To build the project under linux, the following script can be used: